mwvgroup/pwv_kpno/README.md

             year (int): A Year from 2010 onward

         Returns:
-            updated_years (list): A list of years for which models where updated
+            A list of years for which models where updated

     measured_pwv(year=None, month=None, day=None, hour=None):